ruskofd/k8s-lab/cluster/ignition/README.md

 ### Step 1: prepare cluster virtual machines (Flatcar Linux)

 In order to setup Flatcar Linux virtual machines, we need to create an Ignition file and provide it at installation.
-In my homelab, I use an S3 object storage to store and retrieve Ignition files in my VM once they are booted in live environment.

 Firstly, create the **Container Linux Config**, this is the "human-readable" version of the Ignition you will generate :

 ```YAML
 passwd: